Auto Insurance Claim Advice

 How do adjusters identify it?

-It is simple, if they find any; they can decrease what they have to pay you for your claim.
+It is simple.
+If they find any, they can decrease what they have to pay you for your claim.

 Therefore, if you have a car with a dented door, then the insurance company will give you back a car with a dented door.
-They do not have to replace the door and give you a new one (or used fixed one for that matter).
+They do not have to replace the door and give you a new one (or a used fixed one for that matter).

 Insurance adjusters try to get you to admit you are in a “prior damage claim situation” before you know how much they will depreciate your repairs.